habibamoamenk7328/github-tutorial/README.md

 ---
 ## Initial Setup
-To make a github account folow the steps below:
+To make a Github account follow the steps below:
 1. Go to [https://github.com/]( https://github.com/)
-2. On the right top corner you will see a "sign Up" button.
+2. On the top right corner you will see a "sign Up" button.
 Click on it
 3. Now you will see a page  that says "create your account".
 4. Type in your username (if you are a HSTAT student use school email)
 5. Type in password
-6. Verify account by slocing a quick puzzle.
+6. Verify account by solving a quick puzzle.
 7. Click the blue button on the bottom of the page to continue
 8. Choose your plan
 9. Then answer the 3 questions (or you can skip this step)
 10. After done answering the questions click the button that says "Complete setup"
-11. Verify your email adress
+11. Verify your email address
-12. Now you have a github account.
+12. Now you have a GitHub account.

 Now to set up your ide follow the steps below.
 1. Start out with going to [ide.cs50.io](ide.cs50.io)
-2. Login with your github account
+2. Login with your GitHub account
 3. Then go to this link and follow every step [https://github.com/hstatsep/ide50](https://github.com/hstatsep/ide50)
 4. Now you have your ide set up for you.

 As you were setting up your ide you set up an SSH Key between your ide and Github which is really important for you to have.
 When working with a GitHub repository, you'll often need to identify yourself to GitHub using your username and password.
-An SSH key is an efficent way to identify yourself that doesn't require you to enter you username and password every time.
+An SSH key is an efficient way to identify yourself that doesn't require you to enter you username and password every time.

 ---